 Not all seizures are epileptic.
-Other conditions that can look like epilepsy include fainting (syncope) due to a drop in blood pressure, and febrile convulsions due to a sudden rise in body temperature when a young child is ill.
-These are not epileptic seizures because they are not caused by disrupted brain activity.
+Other conditions that can look like epilepsy include fainting (syncope) due to a drop in blood pressure.
+Febrile seizures (convulsions), due to a sudden rise in body temperature when a young child is ill, can happen in childhood but these are not the same as epilepsy.
+These are not usually serious but it's important to get medical help if your child has a seizure.
+Visit nhs.uk/conditions/febrile-seizures